srcjp/lasereyesbtc/README.md

 # LaserEyesBTC

 This repository contains a simple Angular frontend and Express backend that demonstrates a basic Lightning Network integration.
 The frontend lets users add "laser eyes" to an uploaded picture while the backend now uses the [Coinos](https://coinos.io) API to create and verify invoices.
+Downloads of edited images are gated behind a Lightning invoice of at least **150** satoshis which is verified through the same API.

 ```
 backend/  - Express server exposing /invoice endpoints